 “The lesson,” according to Traveller, is that “the leisure time and conviviality that come with summer holidays are the time when people are most likely to intermingle and ignore social distancing.”
 This means “effective contact tracing, a single set of coronavirus protocols that applies to a whole country, effective communication and a road map that gives the population a clear picture of what lies ahead” are essential.

-Spain’s surge in infection numbers, predominately driven by younger people (in late March the average age of COVID-19 cases was 59; in mid-September, it was 38).
+Another point to note is that Spain’s surge in infection numbers has predominately been driven by younger people (in late March the average age of COVID-19 cases was 59; in mid-September, it was 38).
 This has been mirrored all over Europe.

 View this post on Instagram

 The lesson from this is that social distancing, masks, testing and contact tracing should strictly apply – equally – to everyone – even those less vulnerable should they catch the virus.

 Another lesson to take on board is not to let up lockdowns too quickly (something Australia doesn’t appear to be in any danger of).
 According to Italy’s health experts, Traveller relates, “the country’s relative success is due to the country’s rigorous lockdown, imposed earlier and for longer than in France and Spain.”

 “Italy only relaxed its tight restrictions on September 20 to allow up to 1000 fans to attend sporting events.
 In France meanwhile, as many as 5000 people per venue are allowed in shows, cinemas and casinos and stadiums have been permitted to host the same number since July 11,” (Traveller).

 That said, there is also an argument that – to a small degree – there is an element of Europe’s bold (if not defiant) attitude we can learn from too.
 Purely economically speaking, providing the case numbers don’t rise so high as to overwhelm the hospital system (which would then screw the economy even worse), it would benefit Australia to ease restrictions as soon as it is safe to do so.